Posted on Friday, December 11, 2009

 Even though idioms in another language may sound unusual, they often have a familiar meaning.
 This phrase reminds us how solving one problem often creates one more.
 In other words, if it’s not one thing, it’s another.

 3. Wachten tot je een ons weegt. (“Wait until you weigh an ounce.”)

-Idioms in another language might seem confusing at first – but there’s a similar expression in English.
-When you’re waiting for something that will never happen, you’ll be “waiting until the cows come home.”
+This may seem strange, but there’s a similar expression in English.
+When you’re waiting for something that will never happen, you might as well say “when pigs fly.”

 4. “Een huishouden van Jan Steen” (“A household by Jan Steen”)

 The famous Dutch artist Jan Steen’s painting of a messy room serves as inspiration for this expression.
 It’s another version of the idioms in many languages that describe a total mess – a “pigsty” in English.

 5. Avoir d’autres chats à fouetter (“Have other cats to whip”)